diegovalle/mxmaps/README.md

 municipios (“01001”, “01002”, etc) either as a string with or without a leading “0” or as numerics.
 The functions `str_mxstate` and `str_mxmunicipio` are provided to easily format codes to the INEGI specification.
-Also, two example data.frames, `df_mxstate` and `df_mxmunicipio`, are provided with demographic variables from the Encuesta Intercensal 2015.
+Also, two example data.frames, `df_mxstate_2020` and `df_mxmunicipio_2020`, are provided with demographic variables from the 2020 census.

 ``` r
 data("df_mxstate_2020")